 (49) “Manager” means the individual who is:

-a.
-Designated by the licensee to oversee the day-to-day operation of the assisted living program; and
+(a) Designated by the licensee to oversee the day-to-day operation of the assisted living program; and

-(b) Responsible for the duties set forth in Regulation of this chapter.
+(b) Responsible for the duties set forth in Regulations .15 and .16 of this chapter.

-(50) “Medical Orders for Life-Sustaining Treatment (MOLST) form” means the form required to be developed pursuant to Health General Article, §5-608.1, Annotated Code of Maryland.
+[(47)] (51) “Medical record” has the meaning stated in Health-General Article, §4-301, Annotated Code of Maryland.

+[(48)] (52) "Mental abuse" means an intentional course of conduct resulting in emotional harm.

+[(49)] (53) “Minimal” means the least amount required to produce the desired result.

+[(50)] (54) "Neglect" means depriving a resident of adequate food, clothing, shelter, supervision, essential medical treatment, or essential rehabilitative therapy.

 (55) “Nursing assessment” means an assessment completed by a registered nurse that:

 (a) Is comprehensive, systematic, and ongoing;